kahkeong/match-card-game/README.md

 This is my second side project!
 Do checkout my first side project [classic-snake-game](https://github.com/kahkeong/classic-snake-game) .

 ## **Features**
-- Randomized fruit images for each match (taken randomly from 20 images in the fruit folder)
+- Randomized fruit images for each match (taken randomly from 20 images in the fruits folder)
 - Customized board grid size through command prompt (default is 4x3)
 - Restart the game through option button whenever you like
 - End game statistic to show how many rounds you took to complete the match